Mccpie01/Model-Rocket-Flight-Computer-microcode/README.md

 * Fires recovery pyros
 * Sends periodic telemetry packets to an auxiliary computer
 * Operates GPS
-* Operates RadioHead RF95 module communicating with the ground station
+* Operates Radiohead RF95 module communicating with the ground station
 * Stores telemetry on the onboard SD card
 * Send telemetry to the base station with Lora